dewinterjack/journey/toolbox/javascript/node.md

 });
 ```

-This is the filesystem, reading scrip.txt, when the reading task has completed, the function \(callback\) is called.
+This is the filesystem, reading scrip.txt, when the reading task has completed, the function \(callback\) is called, this is whether it was a success or not.